 The help offered will depend on the child’s development, age and circumstances.

 Involving and supporting the family is very important.
 Focusing on strengths and identifying any specific problem areas for the young person, such as learning difficulties or associated depression, anxiety or attention deficit issues, can improve the outcomes for young people with conduct disorders.

 Help for behavioural problems can involve supporting the young person to increase their positive social behaviours, and controlling their antisocial destructive behaviours.

 It can be very difficult for parents and carers when their child has oppositional or has conduct problems.
 Parents may fear your own child, and feel embarrassed, or even be ashamed of their child’s situation.
 They can feel helpless and unsure how to manage it.

-As a parent, it can be easy to ignore child and young people when they are being good, and only pay attention to them when they are behaving badly.
+As a parent, it can be easy to ignore children and young people when they are being good, and only pay attention to them when they are behaving badly.
 Over time, the child learns that they only get attention when they are breaking rules.
 Most children, including adolescents, do need a lot of attention from their parents and may be unsure how to get this.
 They may end up preferring angry or critical attention compared to being ignored.
-It’s easy to see how, over time, a ‘vicious cycle’ can be set up and how the patterns develops where the child or young person presents with behavioural issues.
+It’s easy to see how, over time, a ‘vicious cycle’ can be set up and how the patterns develop where the child or young person presents with behavioural issues.

 With children and young people, it can help if discipline is appropriate to the developmental stage, fair and consistent and for parents/carers to agree together on how to handle their child’s behaviour and offer positive praise and love.
 This can be difficult to manage alone without the support of others, and many parents/carers require extra help from services.